Part of the Hiring Your First Employee hub.

 - Automate if the task is repetitive.

-- Document if the task lives in your head.
+- Document the task if it lives in your head.

 - Outsource if the task is specialist but not core.

-- Use a freelancer if the need is project-based.
+- Use a freelancer if the need is project-based or occasional.

 - Hire when the work is ongoing, affordable, defined and strategically important.